haoran1012/PostGIS-Builder/docs/installing.rst

 The above will install all of the components.

-If you do not wish to install Webmin and the PostGIS Webmin Module, comment out the lines below.
+If you do not wish to install Webmin and the PostGIS Webmin Module, comment out the lines below as shown.

 .. code-block:: console
    :linenos: